mahithad/safepospredictor/README.md

 JPModule Object provides methods
   1. consoleCalcSafePos(String Array) - Method that takes 2 string parameters Number of People and Step Rate in an Array format and returns a String response to support Console applications
   2. calcSafePosition(Long, Long) - Method that takes Individual numeric parameters for Number of People and Step Rate and returns a numeric value for safest position
-  3. main(String Array) - Method to support "run n k" option from console directly
+  3. main(String Array) - Method to support "run n k" option from console directly when running an application in sbt

 ## Execution Details